The rules are simple: Outsmart and kill all the others to become a god.

-The 8th is relatively sane.
-She doesn't have the will to kill.
+The Eighth is relatively sane — she doesn't have the will to kill.
 Her children, on the other hand, do.
 The only reason why the kids are fighting though is because they want to protect the woman who raised them from the other diary holders.

 OVA: The manga was given an 8-minute one in September 2010 that rapidly covers the first several chapters.